-We have developed a Brain Computer Interface (BCI) that is reliable, fast and requires no training.
+With our open-source code, you are able to make your own Brain Computer Interface (BCI) application that is reliable, fast and requires no training.

 With our solution, one wears a headset that measures electrical brain activity.
 Through visually directing one’s attention at specifically designed stimulus, such as the special keyboard in the video-clip, the BCI matches the brain signals with the stimulus.
 This allows you to spell letter by letter with your brain.
 This method is fast, reliable and requires no training.